Towards Fewer Annotations: Active Learning via Region Impurity and Prediction Uncertainty for Domain Adaptive Semantic Segmentation: Experiments

-To better understand the performance gains from our region-based selection strategy, we compare Ours (\region) and Ours (\pixel), with other common selection methods such as Random selection (RAND), entropy (ENT)~\cite{shen_2018_ICLR} and softmax confidence (SCONF)~\cite{culotta_2005_AAAI}, without $\Losssoft^s$ and $\Lossneg^t$.
+\paragraph{Comparison of different active selection methods.} To better understand the performance gains from our region-based selection strategy, we compare Ours (\region) and Ours (\pixel), with other common selection methods such as Random selection (RAND), entropy (ENT)~\cite{shen_2018_ICLR} and softmax confidence (SCONF)~\cite{culotta_2005_AAAI}, without $\Losssoft^s$ and $\Lossneg^t$.
 The results on the task GTAV $\to$ Cityscapes are reported in Table~\ref{table:compare_other_score}.
-Readers can refer to the appendix for more details about the compared methods and results of per class IoU.
+Readers can refer to Appendix~\ref{sec:active_selection_methods} for more details.

 Due to a very limited budget of 40 pixels, both ENT and SCONF are severely compromised by the aggregation of selected pixels, and even fall behind the RAND baseline.
 By comparison, Ours (\pixel) achieves a significant gain over RAND by 4.6 mIoU, proving that our method properly mitigates the effect of redundant pixels to capitalize on a limited budget.
 Concerning the budget of 2.2\% regions, consistent increases confirm the superiority and advantage.